Regional sports network: Impact of cord-cutting, shifts to free-to-air and OTT

+The Atlanta Braves, Cincinnati Reds, Detroit Tigers, Kansas City Royals, Los Angeles Angels, Miami Marlins, Milwaukee Brewers, St. Louis Cardinals, and Tampa Bay Rays, while remaining with the Bally Sports RSNs (since renamed FanDuel Sports Network), would also agree to syndicate packages of games on regional over the air stations as well.
+Towards the end of the 2025 season, the Seattle Mariners announced that they would shut down Root Sports Northwest; MLB Local Media would take over the team's distribution rights in 2026 after handling broadcast production in 2025.
+The Washington Nationals would also announce that MLB Local Media would take over the production and distribution of their games in 2026, having recently settled a long-running dispute with the Baltimore Orioles and MASN, who had been the previous carrier of Nationals games.
+During the same year, Main Street Sports Group's nine remaining MLB team contracts were terminated in the face of continuing financial difficulties; MLB Local Media later assumed the rights to air seven of these teams and the NHL's Detroit Red Wings, who have the same owners as the Tigers.
+The Atlanta Braves launched a dedicated network called BravesVision, while the Los Angeles Angels instead bought out Main Street Sports Group's share of FanDuel Sports Network West, later rebranding the channel as Angels Broadcast Television.

 Some NHL and NBA teams handled the AT&T SportsNet closure by abandoning the RSN model entirely, in favor of a mixture of regional syndication via free-to-air television (such as E. W. Scripps Company's new sports division Scripps Sports), and paid streaming services.
 The Arizona Coyotes, whose games were formerly on Bally Sports Arizona, signed a contract with Scripps, then deactivated as a franchise the following year and sold its hockey operations to the Utah Mammoth expansion team.
-The Mammoth, first known as the Utah Hockey Club, produced and distributed games using an in-house media operation that was established for the Utah Jazz.
+The Mammoth, first known as the Utah Hockey Club, produce and distribute games using an in-house media operation that was originally established for the Utah Jazz.
 After also losing the Phoenix Suns' rights to Gray Television, Bally Sports Arizona shut down entirely in October 2023.